Penguinbeanie/project_two/Docker/superset/README.md

 docker-compose up -d
 ```

-To connect Apache Superset to the Clickhouse database, use the following URI:
+(Optional) To connect Apache Superset to the Clickhouse database, use the following URI:

   clickhousedb://default:default@clickhouse:8123/sp600_stocks

+To load the existing dashboard, import the .zip found at:
+  "Docker/superset/data_engineering_dashboard/dashboard_export_20251120T153159.zip"
+When asked for the password, enter: "default"